 Eyebrows

-Although arched eyebrows were the style of the 1920s, plucking was discouraged.
-Instead, brows could be shaped with a brow brush.
 Brush the hairs up from the bottom then down from the top to create the arched line.
 A small dab of petroleum jelly on the brows will keep them in line and add a bit of shine acceptable for evening wear.
 Only if you have very thin eyebrows will a pencil be necessary.
 Keep the color natural.
 Only black or dark grey haired ladies should use a black pencil.

 Eye Lashes

-Use a pencil in a shade that matches your natural hair to draw a line along your upper eye lid, only continuing past the edge just a hair, no more than 1/4 of an inch.
+Use a pencil in a shade that matches your natural hair to draw a line along your upper eye lid only continuing past the edge just a hair, no more than 1/4 of an inch.
 Smudge the line into your lashes.
 This aids in making your lashes look fuller.

-Mascara was used in the late 1920s.
-It came in a cake form that had to be applied with a wet brush (similar to the one you shape your eyebrows with).
-If you didn’t have the latest makeup fad, you could use some brown liquid/cream makeup and apply it first to your fingers then to your lashes by batting your lashes onto your finger.
+If a woman didn’t have the latest makeup fad, she could use some brown liquid/cream makeup and apply it first to the fingers then to the lashes by batting the lashes onto the finger.
 I had to do this the other day when I couldn’t find my mascara and it works quite well.
 The look is softer and more natural.
 It makes the middle and tips of the lashes fuller and the inner lashes clear.

 Tip: Go ahead and use your normal mascara in a tube.
 It is a lot easier than brushing on powder.
 Use brown for day and black for evening.
+Keep the application light for daywear but you can go medium or very heavy for evenings.

 Eye Shadow

-A touch of black or other dark color eye shadow right on the upper lash line with bring out the brightness of your eyes.
-Don’t apply the shadow all over your lids or on your lower lid at all.
-In fact, to lighten the harshness of eye shadow it is a good idea to apply face powder over the eyelids including the shadow you just applied.
-It softens the look.
-Only movie and film stars applied heavy eye shadow, which was necessary for filming in black and white.
+A touch of black, brown or other dark color eye shadow right on the upper lash line with bring out the brightness of your eyes.
+Don’t apply the shadow over the lower lid at all.

 - Blue eyes: green or blue eye shadow, brown mascara, and eyeliner.